Vittela/test-your-skills-html/README.md

 # HTML Practice – MDN First Module Exercise

-This page contains the solution to each 'Test your skills' exercise from [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Learn_web_development/Core/Structuring_content/Test_your_skills).
+This page contains the application of the knowledge from each exercise in the "Test your skills" module of the [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Learn_web_development/Core/Structuring_content/Test_your_skills).

 The goal is to practice and demonstrate the use of various core HTML elements, including semantic structure and accessibility features.

 ---